 Insert an Audio component and add an audio file in Source.
 You can also add an audio file directly in your screen: an Audio component is automatically created.

-💡 To keep your audio file throughout the application, insert your Audio component at the Project level.
+💡 To keep your audio file throughout the application (background audio), insert your Audio component at the Project level.

 The Audio component is a non-graphical component.
 You can create a custom player using the synchronization and the Scrolling Area component.
 Learn more: Create audio player with progress bar

 Properties of the Audio component

 Here are the properties of the Audio component: